top of page

 SUCCESSFUL SCREENWRITERS PERFECT THEIR QUERY LETTERS & RESUME.
 Your script alone won’t sell itself.
 Your IMDb page won’t land you a job.

 Successful writers understand that a query letter is needed when pitching their script.
 There’s not a producer (unless it’s a personal friend) who will read your script without first hearing what it’s about.
 Whether your query letter is written over an email or you're pitching your script in person, successful writers understand they must master their logline and 30-second elevator pitch.
 Spielberg said scripts are bought based on the concept.
+Get your query letter to the pros.

 A writer must sell their concept quickly and effectively, even before the producer reads the script.